Raniz85/raniz.blog/src/posts/2021-09-21_gdpr-webinar-platform1.md

 so will be deferring to those that are, which means that if you or any of your service providers aren't on _the list_ you're _out_.

+(If you take issue with _my_ interpretation of the situation, you can read this as a quest for the most European webinar platform we can find.
+Cool?
+Good, let's go on.)

 This means that anyone who uses the big three cloud providers: Amazon Web Services, Microsoft Azure, and Google Cloud Platform is out.
 As you will see below, this complicates things quite a bit.